Skip to main content

 Role of the Team:

 The Behaviour Support Team (BST) consists of a team of dedicated practitioners with extensive experience of working in Rhondda Cynon Taf schools to promote children and young people’s emotional wellbeing and behaviour.
-The team is a traded service with the Learner Support Service that works in partnership with those schools that have opted to purchase traded Behaviour Support Team from the Local Authority (LA) under the terms of a Service Level Agreement between the LA and schools on an individual basis.
+The team is a part of the Local Authority’s Learner Support Service.
 This service strives to achieve positive outcomes for children and young people and their families and aims to support schools to develop a culture of positive and effective behaviour management.
+RCT has invested in trai8ning from Nurture UK for every school and is developing a Trauma Informed Approach.

 We believe that: